 “In our course, attendees carefully review the content and their knowledge is periodically tested through a set of quizzes,” says Jeremy Wine, customer experience manager with the organization, which offers the class to buyers in all 50 states.
 “Those who receive a cumulative score of 70 percent or above will pass our course and receive a certificate of completion.”

-What a homebuyer education course teaches you
+What do you learn in a homebuyer education class?

 Each course is different, however, and depends on the organization offering it and the breadth of material it covers.
-There’s also a difference between attending a class in-person versus taking one online.
+There’s also a difference between attending a class in person versus taking one online.

 “The best courses are in-person classes that allow for substantial interaction within the class and with the instructor,” says Tony Julianelle, CEO of Atlas Real Estate in Denver.
 “Ideally, the class should provide time for you to develop a household budget and work through various scenarios, such as how you might pay for a large repair if it were needed.”